dridi/cashpack/tst/README.rst

 - backed by C programs that use the library

 The common shell rules give some degree of isolation to the test cases by setting up a temp working directory.
-It also abstracts most of the setup so that the test cases contain as little boilerplate as possible.
+It also abstracts away most of the setup so that the test cases contain as little boilerplate as possible.

 The C programs serve as bindings between the C library and the shell scripts, offering a convenient interface even for edge cases.
 Reaching a particular line or branch from outside the library should always be straightforward given the relative simplicity of HPACK.

+It also means that the test suite cannot cheat the type system and reach private functions directly.
+All test cases go through the public API, so every single test is relevant for production, with a degree of relevance varying on the test subject (silly or rare edge cases may be of lower importance).

 The typical structure of a test case is the following::